 Property and asset division are nearly always part of a divorce, as partners must fairly divide the property and belongings that they jointly own.
 While this process can be complicated in any situation, it may be particularly so when the marital estate is large.
 For example, when a couple owns many properties, businesses, or assets, making sure everything is divided fairly and that assets aren’t missed can be stressful and laborious.
-Fortunately, with the help of a legal professional, divorcing couples with large assets can more easily ensure that your assets are properly divided and your interests are protected.
+Fortunately, with the help of a legal professional, divorcing couples with large assets can more easily ensure that their assets are properly divided and their interests are protected.

 Evaluation of Assets and Property

 A fair division of assets and properties in a large marital estate can result in a drawn-out process, as the assets need to be identified and evaluated.
 During any property division process, certain assets, such as homes and cars will likely need to be considered; however, when it comes to large marital estates, the following assets will generally need to be evaluated and divided: